 Optional sub-elements are

-Default value is 2, or redundancy, if higher.
+Default value is 2, or redundancy, if lower.

 If set to less than redundancy, only some of the stored copies are ready for searching at any time.